ninoslavmiskovic/log-data-generator/README.md

 This Python script generates a synthetic dataset of unstructured logs in CSV format, simulating logs from various services over a one-year period.
 The logs include different severity levels, sources, and detailed messages with dynamic content—suitable for testing, analysis, or demonstration purposes.

+In this updated version, the script not only generates and saves logs but also:
+- **Automatically ingests the logs into Elasticsearch** under the index `unstructured-logs`.
+- **Creates a Kibana data view (index-pattern) named `unstructured-logs`** via the Saved Objects API.
+- **Generates Discover Session saved objects** with ES|QL queries that reference the newly created data view.
+- **Automatically imports** the saved objects into Kibana using the Saved Objects API (via multipart/form-data).

+This end-to-end automation lets you run the script once and have your log data, data view, and discover sessions all set up in your local environment—no manual uploads required.

+---

 ## Ensuring Unique Datasets on Each Execution

 Because the script relies on randomization without a fixed seed, each time you run it:

-- **New Log Entries:** You’ll get a fresh set of log entries with different timestamps, sources, levels, and messages.
+- **New Log Entries:** A fresh set of log entries with different timestamps, sources, levels, and messages is generated.
-- **Varied Data:** Usernames, IP addresses, transaction details, and other data points will be unique.
+- **Varied Data:** Usernames, IP addresses, transaction details, and other data points are unique.
 - **Different Patterns:** While the overall structure and patterns (like error spikes) remain consistent, the specific details and timing will vary.

-This behavior is beneficial for:
+This is beneficial for:

-- **Testing:** Allows you to test your log analysis tools or applications with varied data.
+- **Testing:** Your log analysis tools or applications can be tested with varied data.
-- **Simulation:** Helps simulate real-world scenarios where log data is never the same.
+- **Simulation:** Real-world scenarios, where log data is never the same, can be mimicked.
-- **Learning:** Provides diverse datasets for practice in data analysis, machine learning, or cybersecurity.
+- **Learning:** It provides diverse datasets for practice in data analysis, machine learning, or cybersecurity.

+---

 ## Features